moniker001/dat-pal/README.md

 ####To run bash script

-Simply change to the cushman directory and run the script with the csv file name as an argument.
+Simply change to the cushman directory and run the script with the csv file name as an argument without the extension.

 ```
 cd cushman